genesiscommunitysuccess/docs/docs/03_server-modules/01_configuring-runtime/05_genesis-router.md

 ### Configuring in service-definitions.xml

-Here is an example of an Event Handler's service configuration:
+Here is an example of the Genesis-router's service configuration:

 ```xml
   <service host="localhost" name="GENESIS_ROUTER" port="9017"/>